Merced River: Ecology

-Many species of plants are found throughout the middle and upper basin, including California poppy, white alder, Oregon ash, oak, poison oak, bigleaf maple, Indian rhubarb, buttonbush, willow, whiteleaf manzanita, and historically, sugar pine, before heavy logging in the late 19th century.
-Squirrels, raccoon, jackrabbits, bats, skunks, beavers, mule deer, coyote, bobcat and black bear are among the mammal species found in the middle and upper watershed.
+Plant species found throughout the middle and upper basin include California poppy, white alder, Oregon ash, oak, poison oak, bigleaf maple, Indian rhubarb, buttonbush, willow, whiteleaf manzanita, and historically, sugar pine, before heavy logging in the late 19th century.
+Mammals in the middle and upper watershed include squirrels, raccoons, jackrabbits, bats, skunks, beavers, mule deer, coyote, bobcat, and American black bear.

-One species of interest is the limestone salamander, an extremely rare amphibian whose only habitat is the Merced Canyon downstream of Yosemite Valley.
-The salamander depends on the limestone walls of the Merced Canyon to survive.
-To protect the salamander, a 20 mi segment of the canyon covering 1600 acre was designated an "Area of Critical Environmental Concern" in 1986.
+One species of particular interest is the limestone salamander, an extremely rare amphibian whose only habitat is the Merced Canyon downstream of Yosemite Valley.
+The salamander depends on the limestone walls of the canyon to survive.
+To protect the species, a 20 mi segment of the canyon covering 1600 acre was designated an "Area of Critical Environmental Concern" in 1986.